Skip to main content

 Physiotherapy will aim to treat the cause of the sciatica, ease pain levels and prevent it from recurring.
 This will be accomplished with manual therapy,therapeutic exercises and electrotherapy.

-At swords physio we place an emphasis on preventing recurrence.
+At Swords Physiotherapy we place an emphasis on preventing recurrence.
 Back pain and sciatica can be effectively managed with appropriate exercises and postural correction .
 Home and work ergonomics may need correcting.
 Our therpists are trained in the McKenzie method of treating discogenic low back pain and sciatica.

 Book Your Appointment with us Today